Bdataplanet/To_fly_or_not_to_fly/README.md

 - Are certain airlines more prone than others to cancelling flights based on weather?

 ## The Team
-We are a team of four, from various backgrounds, coming together to answer this question wusing ith our knowledge of databases, data cleaning, machine learning, and analysis.
+We are a team of four, from various backgrounds, coming together to answer this question using ith our knowledge of databases, data cleaning, machine learning, and analysis.

 ## The Data